19 Jun Why You Must Visit Iceland Now

 Here are 3 reasons why every photographer should visit Iceland now:

 1/ Tourism is up more than 30% every year.

 And that is not off a small base.
 The tourist population of over one million dwarfs the three hundred thousand locals that call Iceland home.
 This aggressive growth is already started to take its toll on the natural landmarks that have made Iceland a destinations for film makers and holiday seekers alike.

 On our recent trip in early 2015, just driving 100 kilometers out of Reykjavik was enough to escape 90% of the tourists and have many of the stunning vistas to ourselves.

 Get there before every waterfall feels like Times Square on a Saturday!

 2/ The Glaciers Are Disappearing.

 Sadly, this is not an Iceland specific problem.
 Glacier National Park in the US has, over the last century, been stripped of nearly all its 150 glaciers.
-This phenomena is laid out in James Balog’s fascinating documentary: Chasing Ice.
+This phenomenon is laid out in James Balog’s fascinating documentary: Chasing Ice.
 Soon you won’t have the opportunity to photograph these mighty natural phenomena in person.

 3/ It’s Getting More Expensive Every Year

-The Iceland economy rebounded quickly from the Global Financial Crisis, and continues to strengthen against most major currencies.
+The Iceland economy rebounded quickly from the Global Financial Crisis and continues to strengthen against most major currencies.
 Already a ludicrously expensive place, it’s only going to get worse.